Phari Lapcha Peak Climbing

 If you’re planning to climb Phari Lapcha Peak, the first thing to know is that this is not just a regular trek.
 The trails to Gokyo are long, glaciers can be tricky, and snow slopes will push your legs and lungs.
 The air gets thinner the higher you go, and the weather changes fast.
 Being ready before you start makes the climb way more manageable and actually fun.

 Start with building stamina.
-Long walks, running, cycling, or climbing stairs a few times a week will get your legs, lungs, and heart ready for multi-day trekking in the Everest region.
+Long walks, running, cycling, or climbing stairs a few times a week will get your legs, lungs, and heart ready for multi day trekking in the Everest region.
 Even carrying a backpack during your practice walks helps your body get used to the weight you’ll carry on the mountain.

 Work on leg and core strength too.
-Squats, lunges, or simple bodyweight exercises at home will make steep slopes and rocky terrain much easier.
+Squats, lunges, or simple bodyweight exercises at home will make steep slopes and rocky landscapes much easier.
 Balance matters as well because glaciers and uneven trails don’t wait for you to trip.
 Try walking on uneven ground or small hills to practice stability.

 Getting used to high altitude is another key part.
 If possible, try smaller Himalayan treks or even high altitude walks in Nepal before tackling Phari Lapcha.
 Move at a comfortable pace, drink lots of water, and rest whenever your body asks for it.